msoukhomlinov/n8n-nodes-connectwise-cpq/README.md

 Create new credentials: "ConnectWise CPQ (Sell) API" and set:

-- Access Key: from CPQ UI URL when logged in
+- Access Key: the CPQ site key from the Sell URL when logged in, e.g. `https://connectwise.quosalsell.com/QuosalWeb/home?accesskey=<accesskey>` (use the `<accesskey>` value).
+Do not use your email/domain or Manage company ID.
 - Public Key: generated in CPQ (Settings → Organisation Settings → API Keys)
 - Private Key: generated in CPQ (shown once)
 - Base URL: `https://sellapi.quosalsell.com` (default; override only if instructed by ConnectWise)

-Authentication header is built as Basic with username `accessKey+publicKey` and password `privateKey`.
+Authentication header is Basic with username `<accesskey>+<publicKey>` and password `<privateKey>`.

 Headers automatically set:

 - `Content-Type: application/json; version=1.0`
 - `Accept: application/json`
+- `User-Agent: n8n-connectwise-cpq`

+Optional settings:

+- Enable Debug Logging: logs masked request details (method, URL, query, headers) and response status to the console.

 ## Supported resources and operations (Phase 1)